Why It’s Great: The Darjeeling Limited

-The controlling elder brother, Francis, could be grating if played by the wrong actor – but Wilson injects such sweetness and pathos into the role, that it’s hard not to like him.
+The controlling elder brother, Francis, could be grating if played by the wrong actor: but Owen Wilson injects such sweetness and pathos into the role, that it’s hard not to like him.

-Brody, meanwhile, brings a sensitivity to the icy and cynical Peter, while Schartzmann plays Jack with a perfect combination of charm and world-weariness.
+Adrien Brody, meanwhile, brings a sensitivity to the icy and cynical Peter, while Jason Schartzmann plays Jack with a perfect combination of charm and world-weariness.

 Anjelica Huston is as good as you’d expect as the brothers’ estranged mother, and celebrated (and sadly, recently deceased) Indian actor, Irrfan Khan, gives a standout performance as a bereaved father.

 And yes, Bill Murray makes an appearance too.

 As far as casting goes, it’s hard to fault the movie.

 It’s a Real Tearjerker

 The Darjeeling Limited is one of Anderson’s most human and affecting films.